A-Z Parent Information

 Chapman Primary has a Year 5 and a Year 6 Woodwind Band.
 We are one of 60 ACT primary schools who participate in the Instrumental Music Program (IMP) who conduct learning and teaching programs across the ACT.
 Students in year 4 undergo a school-based teacher lead assessment to highlight suitable students who are then offered a place in the year 5 band.
 Students in our year 5 band will in turn progress to our year 6 band.
 Each band has approximately 22 students.
 For information about this program please visit IMP.
 Students will be requested to contribute to costs associated with this program including tuition, instrument hire, music sheets and bus transport to and from combined band practices at other participating schools or offsite school band performances.

-We recommend that children begin to arrive at school approximately 10-15 minutes before the start of the school day at 9.00 am and assemble outside their classroom.
-In the event of inclement weather, children will be called to proceed under cover or inside the building as appropriate.
+Our school attendance hours are 9:00 am to 3:00 pm.
+We recommend that children begin to arrive at school approximately 10-15 minutes before the start of the school day and make their way to assemble outside their classroom.
+In the event of wet weather alternative arrangements are announced.

 Behaviour Management